What if I'm too busy to go to a meetup?

 We believe shorter, focussed, termly groups will allow more growth and engagement across the whole of Redeemer in terms of friendship and helping people grow.

 What happens after the nine weeks?

 In short, the meetup comes to an end.
 Of course, over the nine weeks you may have become good friends with others in the group, which means those friendships can continue in an natural way.
 You might even want to do another one with some of the same people; equally you might just want to get to know more people across Redeemer.
 By closing the groups after nine weeks we are allowing for both situations.
 We run meetups three times a year (Spring, Summer, & Autumn) to follow the academic calendar.

 What about prayer meetings?

-At the start of every term we will have an evening of prayer and vision together for the whole church at the Town Hall.
+At the start of every term we have a week of prayer with daily gatherings across Ealing.
 We expect there will also be times over the nine weeks when your meetup will pray together.

 What if my spouse and I want to go to different Meetups?

 Great... we encourage you to get involved and go to which ever meetup you want to.
 There may be times when you want to specifically go to a meetup together; and equally there may be times when there are different meetups that interest you both.